kavishsoam/kavishsoam/README.md

 <br />

 ### About Me 🚀
-🌱 I’m a Full stack developer with a masters degree in Computer Application. </br>
+🌱 I’m a Full stack developer with a masters degree in Computer science. </br>
 👨‍💻  I am passionate about Web Dev & I enjoy learning new things. </br>